gstroup/apimocker/README.md

       "verbs": ["get"]
     }
 ```
-In this example a header x-requested-by and dummy will be returned on response
+In this example the headers x-requested-by and dummy will be returned on the response.  contentType can be specified separately, as it is above, or specified as "content-type" in the "headers" map.

 ## Runtime configuration
 After starting apimocker, mocks can be configured using a simple http api.